JuliaDynamics/Agents.jl/docs/src/devdocs.md

 saved separately.
 These values will be loaded back in during deserialization of the model and override any values in the agent structs.
 To save space, the agents in the serialized model will have empty `route` fields.

+## OpenStreetMapSpace internals
+Details about the internal details of the OSMSpace are discussed in the docstring of `OSM.OpenStreetMapPath`.